|

 In some applications it may be difficult to determine where the

-sensor should be located.
+detector should be located.

 Eg. about carbon monoxide, which has only a slightly lower density